SuperOfficeDocs/superoffice-docs/docs/identity-management/single-sign-on/onsite-sso.md

 ---
 title: configure_sso_in_iis_onsite
 description: Configure single sign-on in IIS onsite
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide so.envir: onsite              # cloud or onsite so.client: web                # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: onsite
+so.client: web
 ---

 # Single sign-on